usercrixus/autoGenerateForm/README.md

 \
 The data structure is located in src/dataStructure.tsx file. \
 \
-Let's look line by line how it is construct.\
+Let's look line by line how it is construct :\
 \
-The server endpoint where the json response of the form will be send\
+The server endpoint where the json response of the form will be send

 ```javascript
 endPoint: "http://dnsdatacheck.pueym9p8fgvu05gp.b.requestbin.net";